TrackTik is built for giants.

 Novagems offers a modern interface and covers the basics well.
 It's often a go-to for very small startup agencies because of its aggressive pricing.
 While it lacks the depth and AI capabilities of DGT or the enterprise power of TrackTik, it gets the job done for basic tracking.

-Best For: Startups with 1–20 guards looking for the lowest cost of entry.
+Best for: Startups with 1–20 guards looking for the lowest cost of entry.